 The Honors Program is proud to offer housing specifically for Honors students.
-About 90% of Honors first-year, residential students choose to live in the Honors Living-Learning Community located at 13th Street and Cecil B. Moore in 1300 Residence Hall.
+The majority of Honors first-year, residential students choose to live in the Honors Living-Learning Community located at 13th Street and Cecil B. Moore in 1300 Residence Hall.
 Honors is also the only program on campus with the ability to offer a four-year housing option in the HLLC (contingent on students meeting all necessary participation deadlines).

 The 2nd and 3rd floors of 1300 include suite style accommodations.
 The 3rd floor has a technology-equipped classroom that is used just for Honors classes and programming (the only classroom of its kind in a residential setting!).
 Other amenities of 1300 include:

 - Internet access & cable available in every room

 Step 1 - Open the MyHousing portal (either via TUPortal or via my.housing.temple.edu).

 Step 2 - Sign your housing license, verify your emergency contact information, and fill out your student profile.